baadrdeen/Cisco_MAC_Finder-Tagging/README.md

 Note: Make sure to modify the script and YAML file according to your network environment and requirements.

+Certainly!
+Here's the formatted use case that you can insert into your README file on GitHub:

+## Use Case Scenario
+A network administrator wants to streamline the process of locating MAC addresses in the network and assigning them to specific VLANs.
+They have a list of MAC addresses stored in a file (MAC_file.txt), and they want to automate the process of searching for these MAC addresses across multiple switches and configuring the associated switch ports with a specific VLAN.

+The administrator runs the script and is prompted to enter their login credentials (username and password) and the VLAN ID they want to assign to the switch ports.
+The script then reads the MAC addresses from the file, one by one, and performs the following steps for each MAC address:

+1. Analyzes the MAC address format to determine if it is in Cisco, Linux, or Windows format.
+2. Converts the MAC address to Cisco format if necessary.
+3. Searches for the MAC address in the MAC address table of each switch defined in the switches.yml file.
+4. If the MAC address is found on a switch, the script records the switch name, VLAN, and port where the MAC address is located.
+5. If a VLAN ID is provided, the script configures the switch port with the specified VLAN using SSH commands.
+6. After processing all MAC addresses, the script displays the number of switches where each MAC address was found and provides a summary of the switch names, ports, and VLANs associated with each MAC address.

+By using this script, the network administrator can save time and effort by automating the process of MAC address lookup and VLAN configuration, making network management more efficient and less error-prone.

 ## Author

 [Badr-eddine](https://www.linkedin.com/in/badreddine-aharchi)